-If the offline maps are off, only the route is shown.
-Keep the middle button pressed to activate/deactivate the zoom in and zoom out functions.
+In the detailed view, zoom in and out by tapping the screen or keeping the middle button pressed.
 Adjust the zoom level with the upper and lower buttons.

-While you are in the route navigation display, you can swipe up from the bottom of the screen or press the lower button to open a list of shortcuts.
+While you are in the navigation display, you can swipe up from the bottom of the screen or press the lower button to open a list of shortcuts.
 The shortcuts give you quick access to navigation actions such as saving your current location or selecting another route to navigate.